 It is wholly appropriate for one to experience grief in the face of loss.
 And it is only to be expected that any 2 people, no matter how long they have been together, may experience different reactions, since the losses they are encountering act on them in slightly different ways.
-Honoring each other’s grief reactions is fully consistent with maintaining the bonds of affection between you and your loved one.
+Honouring each other’s grief reactions is fully consistent with maintaining the bonds of affection between you and your loved one.

 Your loved one’s coping

 As your loved one faces the challenges associated with his or her disease, together with the losses that it brings, you will observe how he or she copes or tries to manage the situation.
-You can also reflect on your own coping efforts to understand yourself and your behaviors better at this difficult time.
+You can also reflect on your own coping efforts to understand yourself and your behaviours better at this difficult time.

 In general, it is thought that there are 3 basic types of coping approaches.